 WVU offers hundreds of online classes, three online undergraduate degree completion programs, and over twenty graduate degrees.
 On-Campus, WVU has 185-degree programs and reaches students from all 55 West Virginia counties, 49 states, the District of Columbia, 2 Territories (Puerto Rico and Virgin Islands), and 99 Nations.

-Currently, WVU serves over 500 veterans, military personnel and/or their dependents that are furthering their education.
+Currently, WVU serves more than 800 veterans, military personnel and/or their dependents that are furthering their education.
 Welcome home.
 And welcome to the Mountaineer Family.

 Three of West Virginia University’s online graduate programs have earned top five rankings in the U.S. News & World Report’s inaugural Best Online Programs for Veterans report.